 Cracking the Radiology Residency Application Code

-- The Dean’s Letter
+The Dean’s Letter

-At other institutions, you can look at your letter prior to application time.
+At other institutions, you can look at your letter prior to application time and potentially modify the document.
 If that is the case, you should certainly check it for any negative or questionable comments.
-And if possible, confront the department/person that wrote the comment and ask if they could redact or modify it.
+And then if possible, confront the department/person that wrote the comment.
+Ask if they could redact or modify it.
 Obviously, if the writer is truthful, the person may decide to leave it in there.
-But an attempt should be made, as this one negative comment often makes the difference between high ranking, low ranking, or no ranking on a program’s rank list.
-It is not infrequent that an admissions committee will obsess over one questionable comment.
-In fact, countless painful hours have been spent perseverating over these issues.
+But an attempt should be made, as this one negative comment can make the difference between high ranking, low ranking, or no ranking on a program’s rank list.
+Not infrequently, the admissions committees will obsess over one questionable comment.
+In fact, they will often spend countless painful hours perseverating over these “minor details”.

-Other times, the institution may not allow you to look at the Dean’s letter.
+At a few medical schools, the institution may not allow you to look at the Dean’s letter.
 But the school may allow your mentor or a faculty member to look at the document and possibly edit it for corrections.
 I can’t emphasize enough how important it is to do this to increase your odds of being accepted to the residency of your choice.

 For those of you that are D.O. medical school applicants, I recommend that you take the USMLE in addition to the COMLEX examination.
 Many radiology programs are unsure of the significance of COMLEX scores and don’t know how to factor the scores into the ranking equations/cutoffs.
 Applications with COMLEX scores alone may get thrown out of the interview pile entirely.

-All this being said, there is some gamesmanship with the boards.
+All this being said, you can use some gamesmanship when it comes to the boards.
 If you have done very well in the step 1 boards, often times you may be able to get away with just sending those scores alone.
-In fact, you may want to delay taking the step 2 USMLE because those scores can only hurt you if they are lower.
+In fact, you may want to delay taking the step 2 USMLE.
+With high USMLE step 1 scores, USMLE step 2 scores can only hurt you if they are lower.

-Nowadays, research can be a significant factor for getting an interview in a residency program.
+Nowadays, research can become a significant factor in getting an interview in a residency program.
 What is the reason for that?
-Simply, the graduation guidelines for ACGME accredited radiology residencies have specific radiology research requirements for each resident prior to graduating.
-Knowing that a resident has completed multiple quality research projects means that a resident can work more independently to complete research projects within the program, reducing the burdens upon the department.
+Simply, ACGME guidelines mandate that accredited radiology residencies have specific radiology research requirements for residents prior to graduating.
+Knowing that a resident has completed multiple quality research projects means that a resident can work more independently completing research projects.
+This reduces the burdens upon the department.

-So, recommendations rank fairly low in the application influence equation.
+Given the rare ability to change the application disposition, recommendations rank fairly low in the application influence equation.

-- The Personal Statement
+The Personal Statement

-My basic advice for personal statements is to be cohesive and relevant to your future career as a radiologist.
+If I had to say one thing, I would advise you to be cohesive and relevant to your future career as a radiologist.
 Also, watch out for typos because typos suggest an inattentive personality, not a characteristic you want in a radiologist.
 Other than that, don’t fret too much about this part of the application.

-This article is also featured on an informative site/blog called medschooladvice.com
+Another version of this article is also featured on an informative site/blog called medschooladvice.com